zaphosting/docs/docs/ats-firststeps-connect.md

 ---
-id: moe-firststeps-connect
+id: ats-firststeps-connect
-title: "Myth of Empires: Connect to the server"
+title: "American Truck Simulator: Connect to the server"
-description: Information about various ways on how to connect to your Myth of Empires server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about various ways on how to connect to your American Truck Simulator server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Connect to the server
 services:
   - gameserver